davmels/peft_apertus/technical_report.md

 ### Task Performance vs Rank

 ![Swiss Judgment Accuracy](report/plots/swiss_judgment_accuracy_vs_rank.png)
-*Figure 4: Swiss Judgment Prediction accuracy vs LoRA rank.*
+*Figure 4: Swiss Judgment Prediction accuracy vs LoRA rank.
+Baseline Apertus 8B model achieves 0.76 accuracy, while Apertus 70B achieves 0.55*

 We evaluated each fine-tuned model on the held-out test set for the Swiss Judgment Prediction task.
 Task accuracy increased with rank at lower values but plateaued beyond a certain point.
 Rank 64 emerged as a practical sweet spot: it achieved performance within 0.3–0.4% of the best results while providing substantially more adaptation capacity than minimal ranks (r=1, 2, 4, 8).
 This suggests that for this task, moderate ranks are sufficient to capture the necessary adaptations without incurring the computational overhead of higher ranks.